liuyuan10/cilium/Documentation/gettingstarted/k8s-install-openshift-okd.rst

 ports <https://docs.cilium.io/en/v1.8/install/system_requirements/#firewall-rules>`_.
-Please note that ``openshift-install`` doesn't support custom firewall rules, so you will need to use one of the following scripts if you are using AWS or GCP, but it's not need on Azure.
+Please note that ``openshift-install`` doesn't support custom firewall rules, so you will need to use one of the following scripts if you are using AWS or GCP.
+Azure does not need additional configuration.

 .. note:: This has to be done just after ``INFO Waiting up to 40m0s for bootstrapping to complete...`` appears in the logs.
 It is safe to apply